Cognitive Science of Creativity

 To replicate and extend these findings, we performed the same analysis in a cohort of creative experts.
 In this follow up study (Orwig et al., 2023, Network Neuroscience) we found that creative experts show reduced connectivity between primary visual cortex and the rest of the brain, compared to controls.
 Here, we further examined associations between functional brain connectivity and distal simulation, finding a negative association between distal simulation vividness and connectivity to the lateral visual cortex in creative experts.

-Creative Writing & Large Language Models
+Creative Writing in Humans & AI

 Highly Superior Autobiographical Memory